 |recipient||Phone number (with country code prefix) or email address.|

-An example can be found here: Notify and get notified when a document order status changes
+An example can be found here: Notify and get notified when a signing order status changes

 Notes about security